aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 Leave the "Resolve" button on comments for the author of the comment.
 If you think you have addressed a requested change, the best thing to do is to leave a note: "Thanks, Done!" preferably with a link to the commit that solves the requested change.
 Or if the comment is just asking questions, reply to the question and, again, leave it unresolved for the reviewer to come back and read the replies on their comments.
 This way, we make sure the reviewer sees your reply, gets a chance to double-check the comment, makes sure you understood the comment correctly, reviews the new change if there is any, and if all is good, they can resolve the comment.
 Otherwise, they can continue requesting changes or asking follow-up questions in the thread of the comment.
 If anyone else resolves the reviewer's comment, they may never know the conclusion on a question/request they had in their mind.

-In this context, the term "resolved" means that both the author of the Merge Request and the author of the comment have come to a conclusion and agree to the current state of the code. 👍 It's obvious the author of the MR always agrees to the current state of the code.
+In this context, the term "resolved" means that both the author of the Merge Request and the author of the comment have come to a conclusion and agree to the current state of the code. 👍 It's obvious the author of the MR always agrees with the current state of the code.
 If they did not, they would have done things differently.
 So only if the comment author also agrees to the outcome of the conversation, then and only then does it mean the comment/thread is "resolved"! ✅

 Another good consideration related to comments is if the reviewer asks a question about a piece of code, in addition to replying to the comment, consider if that reply needs to live inside the code as well.
 If the reviewer does not understand one part easily and asks questions about it, chances are other teammates won't understand that particular piece of code too.
 So in addition to replying in the comment thread, consider improving the code readability or adding a comment to the code so everyone understands it and not only the reviewer.